Slipperiness and gritting

 • Slow down for turns and don't take them too fast.

-• Wear shoes with treads.
+• Wear shoes with a good tread pattern.

 • Remember that it can be slippery even though it has been gritted.